NigatuBeyene/Demoblaze_Auto_Selenium_Project/README.md

 test was given a different section on the web page i do the following pages:longin page, aboutUs, register,

-My tests were divided according to the pages I had to test and also according to the division into Sanity and  API
+My tests were divided according to the pages I had to test and also according to the division into Web and Server. in the Web i have Base_test, Locatores, Pages, Tests, Utils
 # Tools:
 In this project I used Pytest, Selenium, Appium, Requests, Allure The Bonus was to execute The tests from Jenkins.